jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (i) the person’s breath, as ascertained by an evidential breath test subsequently undergone by the person under section 69, contains alcohol; or
     (ii) the person’s blood, as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, contains alcohol.

-### 11A Persons not to drive or attempt to drive while blood contains evidence of, or oral fluid indicates, use of qualifying drug
+### 11A Persons not to drive or attempt to drive while blood contains evidence of use of qualifying drug or concentration level of qualifying drug in oral fluid equals or exceeds specified concentration level
-(1) A person may not drive or attempt to drive a motor vehicle while— (a) the person’s blood contains evidence of use of a qualifying drug (see sections 57A(1) and (2), 57B(1) and (2), and 57C(1) and (2)); or
+(1) A person may not drive or attempt to drive a motor vehicle while the person’s blood contains evidence of use of a qualifying drug (see sections 57A(1) and (2), 57B(1) and (2), and 57C(1) and (2)).
-  (b) the person’s oral fluid indicates use of a qualifying drug (see sections 57A(3), 57B(3), and 57C(3) and (4)).
 (2) A person’s blood contains evidence of use of a qualifying drug if— (a) the blood concentration level of a listed qualifying drug exceeds the tolerance level for the drug; or (b) the blood contains any level of an unlisted qualifying drug.
-(3) For the purposes of subsection (1)﻿(b), a person’s oral fluid indicates use of a qualifying drug if the results of a first oral fluid test and a second oral fluid test subsequently undergone by the person are positive and indicate the use of the same qualifying drug.
+(3) A person may not drive or attempt to drive a motor vehicle if the concentration level of a listed qualifying drug in the person’s oral fluid equals or exceeds the concentration level specified for that listed qualifying drug in a notice made under section 71GA (see sections 57A(3), 57B(3), and 57C(3) and (4)).

 ### 12 Persons not to drive while under influence of alcohol or drugs
 A person may not drive or attempt to drive a motor vehicle while under the influence of drink or a drug, or both, to such an extent as to be incapable of having proper control of the vehicle.